Autonomous Underwater Vehicle (AUV) Market Set for 8.7% CAGR as Offshore Energy and Defence Demand Scale

 Competitive Landscape

-The major players operating in the autonomous underwater vehicle (AUV) market are Atlas Elektronik GmbH, Cellula Robotics, Forum Energy Technologies, Fugro N.V., General Dynamics Corporation, Kongsberg Gruppen ASA, L3Harris Technologies, Inc, Lockheed Martin Corporation, Ocean Alpha, Ocean Infinity, Oceaneering International, Inc, Saab AB, Subsea7 S.A., TechnipFMC plc, Teledyne Technologies Incorporated.
-These major players operating in this market have adopted various strategies comprising M&A, collaborations, investment in R&D, regional business expansion, partnerships, and new product launch.
+The top players operating in the autonomous underwater vehicle (AUV) market include Atlas Elektronik GmbH, Cellula Robotics, Forum Energy Technologies, Fugro N.V., General Dynamics Corporation, Kongsberg Gruppen ASA, L3Harris Technologies, Inc, Lockheed Martin Corporation, Ocean Alpha, Ocean Infinity, Oceaneering International, Inc, Saab AB, Subsea7 S.A., TechnipFMC plc, Teledyne Technologies Incorporated.
+The organisations in this market have adopted various strategies comprising M&A, collaborations, investment in R&D, regional business expansion, partnerships, and new product launches.

 Recent Developments